masonasons/AudioCapture/README.md

 - Standard buttons with keyboard shortcuts (Tab/Enter navigation)
 - Proper tab order for all controls
 - ARIA-compliant labels for all UI elements
+- Adaptive labels based on OS capabilities (prevents screen reader confusion on older Windows)
-- Screen reader compatible (tested with NVDA/JAWS)
+- Screen reader compatible (tested with NVDA/JAWS on Windows 7 and Windows 10)
-- Focus management (returns to process list after stopping capture)
+- Smart focus management (adapts based on visible controls)

 ## Troubleshooting